Denial of state terrorism in Argentina: Modalities of negationism

 Denialist expressions manifest themselves in various scenarios, which vary depending on the people involved and the means of communication used, among other factors.
 There are various modalities of denialism, those that range from the simple denial of facts to more subtle mechanisms, with sophisticated approaches to rationalization, relativisation and trivialization.
 At first, the central idea of the deniers was to reject the existence of human rights violations in the country and the attempt to compare it with other violent experiences as a way of reducing the events to the general context of violence in the country in the 20th century.

-The main argument of the deniers is that in the 1970s and 1980s there was a Dirty War in the country between the Armed Forces of the Argentine Republic and these they regarded as "subversive elements", who the regime de facto categorized as armed organizations and anyone who opposed it. the idea of Western and Christian society.
+The main argument of the deniers is that in the 1970s and 1980s there was a Dirty War in the country between the Armed Forces of the Argentine Republic and these they regarded as "subversive elements", who the regime de facto categorized as armed organizations and anyone who opposed it.
+Proponents of denialism often link Videla's rule to the ideals of Western and Christian society, portraying guerrilla groups as opponents to these values.
 Another issue is the questioning of the number of victims.
 The debate about the number of disappeared people during the last Argentine dictatorship was very arduous and continues.
 In the case of state terrorism, question the figure of 30,000 missing detainees, arguing the number of files of missing persons collected by the National Commission on the Disappearance of Persons (CONADEP) in 1985, plus those added later, approximately 8,900, can be read as a form of denialism.